brainML/Stacking/README.md

 ## Contributions
-We welcome contributions to this package.
-If you find any bugs or have suggestions for improvements, please open an issue on our GitHub repository.
+Contributions are welcome!
+Please feel free to submit a pull request with your changes or open an issue to report a bug or suggest a new feature.

+## License

+MIT License

+Copyright (c) 2021 The Contributors

 ## Contact
 Created by [@lrg1213] - feel free to contact me!